What does DPO mean?

 GDPR is a legislation that applies to almost all types of personal data and it is relevant for all business units, from human resources to marketing and sales department.

-By having a DPO who oversees GDPR compliance and advises on how to comply, organizations can facilitate their GDPR compliance efforts.
+By having a DPO who oversees GDPR compliance and advises on how to comply, organisations can facilitate their GDPR compliance efforts.

 From carrying out data protection impact assessments to handling data access requests, there are highly complicated GDPR compliance requirements that demand a data protection law expert.

-Therefore, a DPO can enable organizations to facilitate GDPR compliance and to navigate the complexities of data protection laws.
+Therefore, a DPO can enable organisations to facilitate GDPR compliance and to navigate the complexities of data protection laws.

 Further Reading and Resources on Data Protection Officers